-At the bottom of the table, variation coefficients are provided for the euro area (EA-19), the pre-2004 EU Member States (EU-15), the EU as it is now (EU-28) and the group of all 37 countries participating in the programme (All 37).
+At the bottom of the table, coefficients of variation are provided for the euro area (EA-19), the pre-2004 EU Member States (EU-15), the current composition of the EU (EU-27) and the group of all 37 countries participating in the programme (all 37).

-The variation coefficient is defined as the standard deviation of the PLIs of the respective group of countries as a percentage of their average PLI.
-The higher the variation coefficient for a given product group, the higher the price dispersion across countries.
+The coefficient of variation is defined as the standard deviation of the PLIs of the respective group of countries as a percentage of their average PLI.
+The higher the coefficient of variation for a given product group, the higher the price dispersion across countries.

 Among the EU Member States, Denmark is the most expensive for food and non-alcoholic beverages as well as for clothing and for footwear.
 Ireland has the highest PLI for alcoholic beverages and tobacco.
-Among all countries, Norway has the highest price level for food and non-alcoholic beverages and for alcoholic beverages and tobacco, while Iceland has the highest for clothing and for footwear.
+Among all countries, Switzerland has the highest price level for food and non-alcoholic beverages, Norway for alcoholic beverages and tobacco, while Iceland has the highest price levels for clothing and for footwear.

 The highest price dispersion is found for alcoholic beverages and tobacco.
 This is mainly due to large differences in taxation on these products across the 37 countries.
 Much less dispersion is apparent in the prices of clothing and footwear.